byuicampuscd/qualtrics-contact-sync/readme.md

 ```

 ### Auth.json
-This repo includes an auth.json.example for the user to fill out.
-It includes the qualtrics api token as well as login and configuration information for the users email account.
+This repository includes an auth.json.example for the user to fill out.
+It includes the Qualtrics api token as well as login and configuration information for the users email account.

 ### Config.csv